carloscardoso-prog/pineappleEAcss/README.md

-# pineappleEA.github.io
+# pineappleEAcss.github.io

-A website for a discord server
+A css version of the website for a discord server